php-mongo/docker-compose-app/DOCKER-COMPOSE-APP.md

 PhpMongoAdmin source code is located here: [gtihub.com/php-mongo/admin](https://github.com/php-mongo/admin).
 Read more here: [PhpMongoAdmin ReadMe](PHPMONGOADMIN.MD)

-## Docker-Compose-Full Stand-Alone Build
+## Docker-Compose-App Stand-Alone Build

-This build of PhpMongoAdmin is docker-compose all-inclusive build environment.
+This build of PhpMongoAdmin is docker-compose app and apache build environment.

 ### This is not a docker image build: check our [docker](https://github.com/php-mongo/docker) image repository for that one!

 You could use this build if you wanted to try out PhpMongoAdmin outside your existing development environments or if you don't have a web server handy.
-This build includes a <b>MongoDB</b> (image & container) and allows you to test the application anywhere, including a Windows box with <b>Docker Desktop</b> installed.
+This build does NOT include <b>MongoDB</b>, you'll need access to a local or remote MongoDb and setup connection using the Server manager.
+This docker-composer can run on Linux or on a Windows box with <b>Docker Desktop</b> installed.
-MongoDB's data will be persisted inside: /storage/mongodb/
+If you want to use this application with a MongoDB data image included use this repo: [docker-compose-full](https://githug.com/phpo-mongo/dockr-compose-full)

 ## Requires
 - Recent version of Docker